thinkst/canarytools-docs/docs/flocks/actions.md

 ::::: slot description

+Move a specified [Sensor](/guide/terminology.html#sensors) to a Flock.
 You'll need to delete all incidents before moving a [Sensor](/guide/terminology.html#sensors) between Flocks (this ensures that sensitive data isn't spilled across Flocks).
 If there are still incidents tied to the Sensor, you can specify `clear_incidents=true` to clear all of those incidents.

 :::::